 Professional networks play a vital role in career management and development.
-As data science evolves, data management professionals are tasked with not only mastering technical skills, but also cultivating human skills, such as the ability to form strong business relationships.
+As the data management field evolves, data management professionals are tasked with not only mastering technical skills, but also cultivating human skills, such as the ability to form strong business relationships.
 Certifications and continued education are necessary to grow as a data management leader; however, the collaboration and knowledge sharing that can result from networking are often just as important.

 The Value of Professional Networking